Investigation of $T_{cs0}^{*}(2870)^{0}$ in $pp$ collisions at $\sqrt{s}$ = 7 TeV with the PACIAE model: Methodology

 \subsection{Calculation routine in DCPC}

-We first construct a $T_{cs0}^{*}(2870)^{0}$ component meson list (consisted of $K^+$, $K^-$, $K^0_s$, $D^+$, $D^-$, and $D^0$) based on the hadron list in the FHS generated by the PACIAE model.
-According to the Eq.~(\ref{eq:DCPC_constr_1_ENG}) we then construct a two-layer circulations (loops) over the component meson list to filter out any one of possible candidate among the studied three sets of $T_{cs0}^{*}(2870)^{0}$ candidates (composed of $D^{0}K^{0}_{S}$, $D^{+}K^{-}$, and $D^{-}K^{+}$).
-Here the parameters in Eq.~(\ref{eq:DCPC_constr_1_ENG}) are set as follows: $m_0=2866$ MeV/$c^2$ (the experimentally observed mass peak of $T_{cs0}^{*}(2870)^{0}$ molecular state); $\Delta m$ equals to 28.5 MeV/$c^2$ (the half decay width of the $T_{cs0}^{*}(2870)^{0}$~\cite{ParticleDataGroup:2024cfk}); and the $R_0$ is assumed to be in the range ($R_0$ range) of 1.0 fm $<R_0<$ 10.0 fm ~\cite{Chen:2021akx,Grinstein:2024rcu}, or 1.0 fm $<R_0<$ 5.0 fm, or 1.0 fm $<R_0<$ 2.0 fm.
+We first construct a $T_{cs0}^{*}(2870)^{0}$ component meson list (consisted of $K^-$, $K^0_S$, $K^{*-}$, $\bar{K}^{*0}$, $D^+$, $D^0$, $D^{*+}$, and $D^{*0}$) based on the hadron list in the FHS generated by the PACIAE model.
+According to Eq.~(\ref{eq:DCPC_constr_1_ENG}) we then construct a two-layer circulations (loops) over the component meson list to filter out any one of possible candidate among the studied four sets of $T_{cs0}^{*}(2870)^{0}$ candidates (composed of $D^{0}K^{0}_{S}$, $D^{+}K^{-}$, $D^{*+}K^{*-}$, and $D^{*0} \bar{K}^{*0}$).
+Here the parameters in Eq.~(\ref{eq:DCPC_constr_1_ENG}) are set as follows: $m_0=2866$ MeV/$c^2$ (the experimentally observed mass peak of $T_{cs0}^{*}(2870)^{0}$ molecular state); $\Delta m$ equals to 28.5 MeV/$c^2$ (the value of the half decay width for the $T_{cs0}^{*}(2870)^{0}$~\cite{ParticleDataGroup:2024cfk}).
+The dependence of $T_{cs0}^{*}(2870)^{0}$ yield on $\Delta m$ under the $R_0$ range of 1.0 fm $<R_0<$ 5.0 fm is shown in Fig \ref{Tcs2870_display_yield_deltaM}.
+The yield of $T_{cs0}^{*}(2870)^{0}$ increases with $\Delta m$.
+The larger $\Delta m$ makes it easier for the cluster of $D$ and $K$ meson pair to satisfy the mass constraint condition in DCPC model and recombine the $T_{cs0}^{*}(2870)^{0}$.
+The $R_0$ is assumed to be in the range of 1.0 fm $<R_0<$ 5.0 fm, or 1.0 fm $<R_0<$ 3.0 fm, or 1.0 fm $<R_0<$ 2.0 fm.
+The upper bound 2 fm is chosen because the spatial coalescence radius should be larger than the sum of radii for $D$ and $K$ meson pair~\cite{Cao:2024mfn}.
+The upper bound 5 fm is set due to the assumed size of the particle-emitting source~\cite{Liu:2023uly}.
+To discuss the dependence of $T_{cs0}^{*}(2870)^{0}$ production on $R_0$, the upper bound 3 fm is also chosen.